 If the newlyweds choose to have a receiving line at the reception, you may be required to stand in it and greet guests as a key member of the wedding party.

 Bridesmaids are typically not included on the top table, but distributed across the table plan to host the guests.
-Have you friendliest, most cheerful face on and chat to all of the wedding guests on your table.
-Being a bridesmaid makes you a bit of a wedding celebrity, after all!
+Have your friendliest, most cheerful face on and chat to all of the wedding guests on your table.
+Being a bridesmaid makes you a bit of a celebrity wedding guest, after all!

 As well as hosting tables, bridesmaids were traditionally expected to hand out slices of wedding cake to guests.
 Most people now help themselves or it is served up after the wedding breakfast, so this probably won’t be something you’ll need to worry about.

-The bridesmaids should be available during the wedding reception to assist the bride – she might need makeup touch-ups, or help going to the bathroom if she has a particularly cumbersome dress.
-Be prepared!
+The bridesmaids and maid of honour should be available during the wedding reception to assist the bride – she might need makeup touch-ups, or help going to the bathroom if she has a particularly cumbersome dress.

-Keep an eye out to make sure the bride has something to drink and has had some food as the evening goes on – it can be tricky for the newlyweds to find the time to grab a bite to eat, so if you can help out there it will be appreciated.
+Keep an eye out to make sure the couple always has something to drink (including regular hydrating drinks of water!) and has had some food as the evening goes on – it can be tricky for the newlyweds to find the time to grab a bite to eat, so if you can help out there it will be appreciated.